uvadmt/uvadmt.github.io/src/content/syllabus.md

   by yourself and understand everything in it) and we trust and expect students to follow these policies vigilantly.

-**Quizzes.** We will have regular quizzes due most Wednesday at 9:59pm (and posted the day before).
-These quizzes are designed to be quick ways to check your understanding, and will be (mostly) automatically graded.
-Quizzes will be done on your own, without using any resources.
+**Tests.** We will have four (TODO:Check) in-class tests scheduled approximately every three weeks throughout the courses.
+These tests will be designed to check your understanding and ability to solve problems using ideas we have covered in class.
+They will emphasize material from the prior two problem sets, but may also include reivew questions on earlier class material.
+Tests will be done on your own, without using any resources other than a permitted single page of notes you prepare that will be permitted for some of the tests.

-**Exams.** We will have two exams in the course:

-- **Midterm Exam**: In class on **Thursday, 2 March 2023**.
-- **Final Exam**: **Thursday, 11 May, 2:00pm - 5:00pm**.

-No collaboration is permitted on the exams.
-Students may construct a one-page (letter-size, two-sided) reference sheet for use during the exam, but all other resources are forbidden (no internet, textbook, other humans, magnification instruments, etc.).
-We will provide detailed guidelines on what to expect on each exam, but you should expect them to focus on the most important concepts covered in the course with problems that you should be well perpared to solve if you understand the problems from the problem sets well.
+**Final Exam.**  TODO

 **Extensions and Late Submissions.** Extensions will be granted to individual students on a case-by-case basis.
 We are more likely to